-What’s the difference between porro prism and roof prism binoculars?
-Simply put, the porro prism binoculars have objective lens tubes that are offset from the eyepieces, whereas roof prism binoculars allow light to pass through the objective lenses in two straight tubes, allowing for a more compact design.
-Generally, the roof prism binoculars are more popular among birders today because of its small and compact size.
+Porro prism binoculars have objective lens tubes that are offset from the eyepieces, whereas roof prism binoculars allow light to pass through the objective lenses in two straight tubes, allowing for a more compact design.
+Roof prism binoculars are more popular among birders because of their compact size.

 The Differences Between Porro Prism and Roof Prism Binoculars